-The ACDN is present in 9 districts island-wide: Ampara, Badulla, Colombo, Jaffna, Kalutara, Kegalle, Mannar, Monaragala, and Trincomalee.
-Its objective is to build the capacity of citizens in voluntary associations (citizens’ forums) to protect and promote their interests within the process of development and be heard by policymakers and politicians.
+The ACDN is currently active in 6 districts island-wide: Badulla, Kalutara, Kegalle, Mannar, Monaragala, and Trincomalee.
+Its objective is to build the capacity of citizens organised in voluntary associations (known as Citizens’ Forums) to promote their right to informed participation in the development process and their right of voice to be recognised by policymakers and politicians.

-The ESCR programme collaborates with partners in analysing budgets at national-level, and in selected provinces, districts and divisional secretariats.
+The ESCR programme collaborates with partners in analysing the national budget to assess whether it is in the overall interests of poor and marginalised communities; as well as the macroeconomic and development policy of the State.
 The responses of citizens to these budgets, as well as their aspirations, are articulated in national-level dialogues, as well as through public actions at local and national-level.

 Monitoring mega-development projects and external debt